kanjiowl/QR-Encoder-JAVA/README.md

 Features :
 =================
- * Generate 2D barcode (only version 1) decodable by that contain only alphanumeric characters.
+ * Generate 2D barcode (only version 1) that contain only alphanumeric characters.

 Limitation(s):
 ================